 7. You will notice there will only be certain chairs in the clinic being used.
 This is for acceptable social distancing.

-To learn more, you can visit this link to view a video of the changes that will happen in our clinic when it reopens.
+To learn more, you can visit this link to view a video of the changes that were implemented.

 We look forward to seeing you again and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our school.

 Thank you for being our patient.
 We value your trust and loyalty and look forward to welcoming back our patients, neighbors and friends.